-Unlike our American friends to the South who celebrate at the end of November, we celebrate Thanksgiving on the second Monday in October.
+Unlike our American friends in the South who celebrate at the end of November, we celebrate Thanksgiving on the second Monday in October.
 Contrary to what you read online, which says we take a moment to rejoice in the past year’s harvest and other blessings, most people enjoy having a long weekend, feasting on Turkey, and fighting with their family.
-Somehow, we still stun Americans when they find out we don’t celebrate at the same time they do, with the New York Times penning this article last fall.
+Somehow, we still stun Americans when they find out we don’t celebrate at the same time they do, with the New York Times penning this article at one point.

-14) We love our hockey so much, that we even riot over it.
+14) We love our hockey so much, we even riot over it.

 What else do you need to know before you travel to Canada?
 This surely can’t be a surprise to anyone, as we’re really well known for our devotion to this expensive, elitist ice sport.
-While the rest of the world seems to revel in all things soccer, we put our kids in skates at an early age, spend tons of money on classes, training, outfits, etc., and even fight with other parents at game about whether or not our child really deserved that penalty.
-Even though less than 0.16% of all kids go professional, we live with the illusion our kids will someday play for the NHL.
-Toronto Maple Leaf fans suffer more than anyone, as the home team hasn’t won the Stanley Cup since 1967, and feverishly swear every year that it’s the year.
-It’s become such a long running joke, that it’s inspired memes like this.
+While the rest of the world seems to revel in all things soccer, we put our kids in skates at an early age, spend tons of money on classes, training, outfits, etc., and even fight with other parents at games about whether or not our child really deserved that penalty.
+Even though less than 0.16% of all kids go professional, we live with the illusion our kids will someday play for the NHL and be the next Wayne Gretsky.
+Toronto Maple Leaf fans suffer more than anyone, as the home team hasn’t won the Stanley Cup since 1967, and feverishly swear every year that it’s “the year”.
+It’s become such a long-running joke, that it’s inspired memes like this.

 Anyway, it’s our national sport, and watching a game is always fun, especially when the guys drop their gloves, duke it out in a fight, and pull off one another’s jersey.
 We almost always seem to win Gold at the Olympics, so there’s that too.
 If you’re in Canada, buy a ticket to a game (that is if the entire season didn’t already sell out in advance), and watch Canadians go wild.

-15) Shops are open on Sunday in most provinces and territories.
+15) Shops are open on Sundays in most provinces and territories.

 Depending on where in the world you’re from (I’m looking at you Germany!), having shops open on Sunday seems weird and even exciting.
 Imagine not having to feel rushed on Saturday to get your shopping and other errands done before everything closes down for the weekend.
 Sunday isn’t that special in Canada, as it’s just another day.
 Head on over to Wikipedia for the details on Sunday shopping policies in Canada and plan accordingly.